 Students may be confused when they have the opportunity to choose between IB and Advanced Placement (AP) courses.
 Here is some information about the IB programs and what makes them different from AP courses to help you make the decision if you should enroll in them.

 What is IB or International Baccalaureate?

-The non-profit organization International Baccalaureate, headquartered in Geneva Switzerland, was founded in 1968.
+Founded in 1968, the non-profit organization International Baccalaureate is headquartered in Geneva Switzerland.
 The organization offers four programs ranging from primary years to career-related and works.

 Students who participate in IB are between the ages of three and 19 years of age.
-According to the IB, the programs “develop the intellectual, personal, emotional and social skills needed to live, learn and work in a rapidly globalizing world.”
-IB courses are known for being more challenging and encouraging students to think critically.
+According to the IB, the programs “develop the intellectual, personal, emotional and social skills needed to live, learn and work in a rapidly globalizing world”.
+IB courses encourages students to think critically and are more challenging.

 How IB classes are different from AP courses